mongodb/docs/mongodb/source/deployment/configuration.rst

      logappend = true
      journal = true

-This includes the following settings.
 For most standalone servers, this is a sufficient base configuration.
-It makes the following assumptions to set these configuration variables.
+It makes several assumptions, but consider the following explanation of this configuration:

 - :mongodb:setting:`fork`" Is set to ``true`` to enable a :term:`daemon` mode for ``mongod``, which detaches (i.e. "forks") the MongoDB from the current session and allows you to run the database as a conventional server.

-- ":mongodb:setting:`bind_ip`" is set to ``127.0.0.1`` and forces the server to only listen for requests on the localhost IP.
-Ideally, the server should only bind to secure interfaces that specific application-level systems can access, with access control provided by system network filtering (i.e. ":term:`firewall`) systems.
+- ":mongodb:setting:`bind_ip`" is set to ``127.0.0.1`` and forces the
+  server to only listen for requests on the localhost IP.
+Ideally, the server should only bind to secure interfaces that specific application-level systems can access with access control provided by system network filtering (i.e. ":term:`firewall`) systems.

 - :mongodb:setting:`port` is set to ``27017``, which is the default MongoDB port for database instances.
 MongoDB can bind to any port